jaredboice/daniel-san/README.md

 **Critical Snapshots**

-Passing a criticalThreshold property will log snapshots to the command-line when the endBalance is less than the criticalThreshold, for STANDARD_TERMINAL_OUTPUT and DISPLAY_CRITICAL_SNAPSHOTS.
+Passing a criticalThreshold property will log snapshots to the command-line when the balanceEnding is less than the criticalThreshold, for STANDARD_TERMINAL_OUTPUT and DISPLAY_CRITICAL_SNAPSHOTS.

 **Search Values**